emilyrosenberg/grain-free-friend/README.md

 - Inspiration for this readme came from [gStarhigh](https://github.com/gStarhigh/pro4).
 - An outline of the deployment instructions came from [Pedro Cristo](https://github.com/PedroCristo/portfolio_project_4/blob/main/README.md#frameworks---libraries---programs-used).
 - Thank you to the Code Institute tutors for their enthusiastic support with problem solving and squashing bugs.
+- Thanks to the CI assessment team for feedback and improvement ideas.
-- Thank you to my Code Institute mentor Adegbenga Adeye for helping with the planning for this project.
+- Thanks to my Code Institute mentor Adegbenga Adeye.
-- Thank you to my CI mentor Martina Terlevic for inspiring and supporting me through the project improvements and lots of learning!
+- Thank you to my Code Institute mentor Martina Terlevic for inspiring and supporting me through the project improvements and lots of learning!
 - Thanks to my Code Institute cohort facilitator Kristyna, who is the best at pep talks.
 Also thanks for suggesting the recipe sharing tutorial by Dee Mc!
 - And last but not least, thank you to my amazing student pals who have banded together to provide positivity and solutions in the tough times, and celebrations in the good ones.
+Wishing you all tons of success!